Seabird Population Trends and Causes of Change: 1986-2014

 at the UK level, unless there is country-specific evidence.

-at-a-glance UK population trends (as percentage change in breeding
+provides at-a-glance UK population trends (as percentage of change

-last national census) is estimated from trends derived from the SMP
+census) is estimated from trends derived from the SMP sample of

 species with sufficient data to accurately